 p.
 9, lines 250-253 — The Myers and Mesite example is a striking one here because an additional analysis with the same dataset (Luthra et al., 2020) shows how these adaptive changes are tied to the activity of relatively early (temporoparietal) brain regions, potentially suggesting multiple mechanisms underlying talker adaptation and not just decision-level ones.

-Thank you for making us aware/reminding us of this work.
-We now mention Luthra et al. (2020) as part of our discussion, which returns to this point (p.
+Thank you for raising this important point.
+We now discuss this (p.
+9) and also return to this point in the discussion (p.
 XXX).

 p.
 10, lines 279-281 — The authors write, "The general conclusions and recommendations we arrive at in the present study are unlikely to be affected by these choices."
 However, this strikes me as a rather bold assertion to make without having tested a variety of implementations, especially for normalization and decision-level mechanisms — I'd omit it.